ironbar/arc25/docs/modeling/Iteration_09_improve_training_script.md

 - [x] Fix the problem with repeated calls to the train dataset generator
 - [x] Make the script work with accelerate
 - [x] Measure training speed vs batch size and number of gpus
-- [ ] Measure training speed vs input size
+- [x] Measure training speed vs input size
+- [x] Does it have sense to use packing?
+- [x] Measure data sampling speed to verify is fast enough
 - [ ] Enable multi-task training, currently only trains on a single task
-- [ ] Measure data sampling speed to verify is fast enough
 - [ ] Add validation